Arab cuisine: Bedouin cuisine

+Bedouin women preparing Jameed, from a museum in Jordan.

 The Bedouins of the Arabian Peninsula, Middle East and North Africa rely on a diet of dates, dried fruit, nuts, wheat, barley, rice, and meat.
-The meat comes from large animals such as cows, sheep, and lambs.
+The meat comes from large animals such as cows, camels, goats, sheep and lambs.
 They also eat dairy products: milk, cheese, yoghurt, and buttermilk (labneh).

+Preserved foods like samneh and jameed or dried fruits play a pivotal role in bedouin cuisine, who live in warm climates with no way to preserve perishable foods.

 Bedouins also use many different dried beans including white beans, lentils, and chickpeas.
 Vegetables that are commonly used are those that could be dried, such as pumpkins, but also vegetables that are more heat-resistant, such as aubergines.

-They drink a lot of fresh verbena tea, Arabic tea, Maghrebi mint tea, or Arabic coffee.
-A daily break to freshen up with drinks is a much-loved tradition.
+They drink fresh verbena tea, Arabic tea, Maghrebi mint tea, or Arabic coffee.
+A daily break to freshen up with drinks is traditional.

 Common breads in the Maghreb are khobz and khaleej.
 Traditional dishes such as marqa and tajines (stews) are also regularly prepared.

 Breakfast consists of baked beans, bread, nuts, dried fruits, milk, yoghurt, and cheese with tea or coffee.
 Snacks also include nuts and dried fruits.